Bon Voyage (Gilmore Girls): Plot

-The episode starts with Lorelai Gilmore (Lauren Graham) introducing Rory Gilmore (Alexis Bledel) to CNN journalist Christiane Amanpour who stayed at the Dragonfly Inn.
+The episode starts with Lorelai Gilmore (Lauren Graham) introducing Rory Gilmore (Alexis Bledel) to CNN journalist Christiane Amanpour, who stayed at the Dragonfly Inn.
 Lorelai then talks about their plans for their one-month trip across the United States and, while Rory finalizes her 74 résumés, she announces the town is preparing a graduation party for her.
 At Luke's Diner, Luke Danes (Scott Patterson) makes orders regarding the party.
-At Friday Night Dinner, Rory arrives late because she had an interview.
+At Friday night dinner, Rory arrives late because she had an interview.
 She announces to Lorelai and her grandparents Emily (Kelly Bishop) and Richard Gilmore (Edward Herrmann) that she has been offered a job as a reporter to cover Barack Obama's presidential campaign and his bid for the Democratic Party nomination for an online magazine, after another reporter dropped out at the last moment, and that she has to leave in three days for an unknown period.

-The next day, the girls prepare for Rory's departure and have breakfast at Luke's and decide, to the town's disappointment to cancel the party as there is no time for it.
+The next day, the girls prepare for Rory's departure and have breakfast at Luke's.
+They decide, to the town's disappointment, to cancel the party as there is no time for it.
 However, Luke goes to see Sookie St. James (Melissa McCarthy) at the Inn and suggests they plan a surprise party anyway.
 Meanwhile, the girls make last-minute errands.
 They go to Miss Patty (Liz Torres)'s studio to get a back support but the doors are locked.
 The town is actually holding a secret meeting to discuss the surprise graduation party preparations.
-Later on, Rory visits her best friend Lane Kim (Keiko Agena).
+Later, Rory visits her best friend Lane Kim (Keiko Agena).
 She then goes back home where Lorelai is ironing; the latter admits she thinks Rory's departure is too soon.

 The next day, the girls drive downtown.
 There, they see that the whole town has gathered under a tent to say goodbye to Rory.
 Shortly after, Emily and Richard join the party.
 Richard says to his daughter Lorelai: "it takes a remarkable person to inspire this".
 After the party has started, Lorelai says to her parents that they should keep Friday Night Dinner appointments as she has gotten used to it.
 Sookie tells Lorelai that Luke was the one who organized everything.
-Lorelai then goes to thank him, he replies "I just want to see you happy", and they share a kiss.
+When Lorelai thanks him, he replies "I just want to see you happy", and they share a kiss.
 The episode concludes with the girls making a final stop at Luke's early in the morning, mirroring the first scene in the pilot episode.